laro/Cilia/2 Standard Lib/2 Array.md

 array[2] = 0
 array[3] = 0  // Runtime error, no compile time bounds check
 ```
-"Make simple things simple",
-having a short and traditional syntax for dynamic arrays should encourage people to use it.

 `T[] arr` is the short form of `cilia::Array<T> arr`.